DAVID J. WILLIS ATTORNEY

 Required Notices to the Borrower

-The second letter must also specify the location of the sale and a three-hour period during which the sale will take place.
+After the cure period has passed, a “Notice of Acceleration and Posting for Foreclosure” must be sent at least 21 days prior to the foreclosure date.
+This second letter must also specify the location of the sale and a three-hour period during which the sale will take place.
 A notice of foreclosure sale should be enclosed.
 This notice is also filed with the county clerk and physically posted at the courthouse.
 If there is going to be a change in trustees it is also necessary to file a written appointment of substitute trustee.

-Note that other lienholders (whether junior or senior) are not entitled to notice.
+Other lienholders (whether junior or senior) are not entitled to notice.
 Depending on the first lienholder’s strategy, however, it may be useful to discuss the issue with them.